TakHayashi/EnjoyProg/README.md

    Execution time improvement in Python version.
    One Python simple version is ported to 7 languages:
    C, C#, JS, Ruby, Lisp1.5, Scheme(now Racket), Haskell.
-   THESE ARE in lab folder NOT in SudokuSolver.
+   SudokuSolver folder.

  2.Try Neural NW to confirm training and prediction.
+   in TryAI folder.

  3.Test codes for programming topics.
+   in lab folder.

 ### To be uploaded soon.